davewsmith/play/svgoverlay/README.md

 # SVG Overlay

-Poking around with overlaying SVG onto images, since that might be useful for some projects.
+Playing around with overlaying SVG onto images, since that might be useful for some projects.